 Facebook brings out the worst and the best in people.
 The best in people because we all want to post pictures of our vacations, kids, fun activities, pictures for grandma and grandpa, however, there is a poison out there that is choking the testimony of many members (including myself at times) on Facebook, it is the posts and comments about articles that are meant to insight anger, frustrations resentment and fear.
 This is the new anti-Mormon literature that is not often labeled as such.
 We sometimes think of anti-Mormon literature as being, literature that specifically targets a belief and then uses scriptures, logical reason or history to prove the church is not true.
 We have been taught not to read such.

 I would like you to try something, if you are reading something on Facebook and the article makes you angry or uncomfortable, leave it alone, stop reading it, don't comment on it, stop defending your beliefs when they are challenged.
-My advice is leave it alone, don't read it.
+My advice is leave it alone, don't read it or watch.

 Shouldn't we defend our beliefs?
-Yes you should if there is a reason to, however, What good comes of commenting on an article that has 100 comments on it that that are all angry either for or against a certain controversial church topic?
-The answer is nothing.
+Yes, you should if there is a reason to, however, What good comes of commenting on an article that has 100 comments on it, and all the comments are angry, either for or against, a certain controversial church topic?
+The answer is nothing, there is no good done here.
 You are not defending anything you are only being combative and looking to be mocked and have your beliefs re-challenged on the next comment made.

 This is the difference between an honest seeker of truth and those who are just trying to trap you.
 I believe that right now more than ever most articles you read are trying to trap you into engaging confrontational behavior on Facebook.

 If we all stopped commenting on such things then the only people who would be commenting and discussing controversial topics would be those who are upset with the church and they would get board rather quickly.

 May we all post and comment with respect and understanding.